Glossary of Mortgage Terms

 Substitution of Trustee

-A document, filed by the beneficiary, which changes the trustee on a particular trust deed.
+A document, filed by the beneficiary, that changes the trustee on a particular trust deed.

-A bond which insures against harm to a party (usually the lender or owner) by a lien still attached to the property.
-This is usually used when the original deed was lost or the beneficiary cannot be located.
+A bond that insures against harm to a party (usually the lender or owner) by a lien still attached to the property.
+This is usually used when the original deed was lost, or the beneficiary cannot be located.

 A measurement of land prepared by a registered land surveyor showing the location of the land with reference to known points, its dimensions, and the location and dimensions of any building.

 The underwriter cannot yet approve or deny the loan.
 More information is required.

 Tenants in Common

 Percentage interest in a property by two or more individuals without rights of survivorship.